telerik/blazor-docs/components/multiselect/overview.md

 ## Features

 >caption The MultiSelect provides the following features:

+* `AutoClose` - `bool`, defaults to `true` - defines wheter the dropdown list containing the items for the MultiSelect will automatically close after each user selection.

 * `Class` - the CSS class that will be rendered on the main wrapping element of the multiselect.